 These bikes are much faster than standard e-bikes in the 250W to 750W range.
 They have more torque, which means quicker acceleration and better climbing power too.
 That makes them popular for people who want something powerful for off-roading, hills, or longer commutes.

 But just because the bike can go that fast doesn’t mean you’ll always ride at full speed.
 Traffic, weather, road conditions, and battery level all play a role.
-And in many places, there are legal speed limits you’ll need to follow, especially if you’re riding on public roads.

 What Does “1000W” Actually Mean?